USA

 Battery

-Features of a complete set of a cordless hedge trimmer.
-Most of the devices out of the box have one battery.
+Features of the battery-powered hedge trimmer.
+Most devices out of the box have one battery.
 But there are models that are equipped with a replaceable battery ( 2 batteries included).
-This solution allows you to extend the time of work with the device by replacing a discharged battery with a charged one.
-And the absence of a battery in the kit will be appropriate if you buy a brush cutter, for which a universal battery from other brand devices is suitable.
+This solution allows you to extend the operating time of the device by replacing a discharged battery with a charged one.
+And the absence of a battery in the kit will be appropriate if you buy a hedge trimmer, which is suitable for a universal battery from other devices of the brand.
 Or you yourself want to choose a model with the required capacity.
 And for low-power devices there is a built-in battery.

 Noise level